AntsInMyEy3sJohnson/hazeltest/README.md

 If you wish to write your own Helm chart, make sure that the ``-config-file`` argument is passed to the Hazeltest process, and that its argument refers to a valid configuration file in the Pod filesystem.

+### Building Automation On Top Of Hazeltest
+Previously in scope of this Getting Started guide, you read about including Hazeltest in a CI/CD pipeline to run automated smoke tests -- _automated_ in the sense that they run automatically once the release candidate under test has been deployed to bring forth a Hazelcast cluster, and in the sense that results are reported automatically in the pipeline itself.

+Well, how is the pipeline supposed to know when a smoke test has finished, and _how_ it finished (i.e., test success or failure)?
+Indeed, how is any automation worth its salt supposed to know about anything related to Hazeltest and all the things it does on a target Hazelcast cluster?

+To build automation on top of Hazeltest, there must be a way to easily query what Hazeltest is doing, so some kind of conclusion can be derived from that (also automatically, of course).

+Since the first time Hazeltest was introduced and the necessity for querying status was explicitly mentioned (all the way back in [this blog post](https://nicokrieg.com/hazeltest-introduction.html)), much effort has been invested in the application's status gatherer, which -- again, hooray for useful naming -- gathers information from the application's actors to build a coherent status, which external actors can consume.
+The status thus assembled is available on the application's status endpoint, ``:8080/status``, and its results might look something like this:

 ## Generating Load With PadoGrid

 _PadoGrid_ is an open source application that provides a fantastic playground for testing all kinds of data grid and computing technologies (Hazelcast is one of them, but since it's based on what the developer calls _distributed workspaces_ and pluggable _bundles_, it also works with other technologies like Spark, Kafka, and Hadoop).